 The Proud Tower, Barbara W. Tuchman's collection of essays on the world before the Great War, is an excellent book.
 The essays are brilliant, self-contained, and endlessly re-readable.
 As a book it's less coherent than A Distant Mirror or The Guns of August, but it's full of wonderful details and insights.
 You can it online here.
+For the purposes of D&D I'm going to stick to selections from chapters 1 and 7.

 One of Tuchman's gifts is sketching a person or event from a few well-chosen details or anecdotes, and the aristocrats of Great Britain provided endless material.